ysugimoto/grpc-graphql-gateway/README.md

 ### Compile to Go code

-Compile protobuf file with plugin:
+Compile protobuf file with the plugin:

 ```shell
 protoc \